 I hope you don’t need to take out a loan to do a little painting.
 So, try to do whatever you can with whatever money you have to make your home look as good — and to be as serviceable — as possible.
 The better it looks, the faster it’s going to sell, and the more money you’re going to get.

 If you’re using a real estate agent, ask him or her for advice.
 Your agent may also be able to refer you to an inexpensive handyman.
 But, by and large, do everything you can to get your house in as good a shape as it can be before you put it up for sale.

 There is also lots of information online about how to stage your house.
 For example, you’ll learn about simple things like decluttering, removing personal pictures and giving it a good cleaning.
 There’s plenty you can do to make your house presentable; even painting the front door can really help give it curb appeal.
-Take a look at some articles, do what you can to fix up your house, and borrow as little as possible.
+Take a look at some articles — such as “21 Home Upgrades That You Can DIY for Under $50” — then do what you can to fix up your house and borrow as little as possible.